Numerology June 2022: Monthly forecast - NewsBreak

 That number can be found by adding together the digits of the year.

-For example, when you look at the year 2022 you would add 2 + 0 + 2 + 2 which will give you the number six.
+For example, when you look at the year 2022, you would add 2 + 0 + 2 + 2, giving you the number six.

 The number 6 brings the following themes to the forefront: balance, home, health, karma, love, success, and service.